Why Are Storm Drains So Important?

 Major rainfall events that result in flooding demonstrate the importance of properly designed and maintained storm drain systems.
+Storm drains are the infrastructure components that collect excess stormwater and direct it into a broader stormwater drainage system designed to manage runoff safely.
 Mismanaged stormwater can be dangerous for the environment, properties, and public health.

 In commercial and residential areas alike, stormwater systems help to ensure that excess water is diverted from impervious surfaces and buildings and into the local stormwater system.